Uterine Fibroids Vs. Endometriosis: Similar Symptoms of Completely Different Conditions

 - Irregular bowel movements/diarrhea during menses

 However, sometimes endometriosis has several distinctive symptoms.
 It can be characterized by bleeding from the rectum or bladder instead of bleeding through the vagina.
 Endometriosis can also lead to infertility or difficulties getting pregnant.
 Much like uterine fibroids, endometriosis can be asymptomatic for a long time and start bothering you in late stages (there are 4 stages).
+The stages of minimal, mild, moderate, and severe are indicative of how much the endometriosis has spread and has nothing to do with the severity of symptoms.

 What Causes Endometriosis?

 There are several theories about why endometrial tissue grows outside of the uterus.
 Genetics can be one reason; also, endometrial cells could move to the pelvic cavity in other ways, such as during a C-section delivery.
-Sometimes, hormonal disruptions, weakened immune system, abortions, and inflammatory diseases of the female genital organs can be the cause (among other possible reasons).
+Sometimes, hormonal disruptions, weakened immune system, and inflammatory diseases of the female genital organs can be the cause (among other possible reasons).
 Tissue affected by endometriosis outside the uterus cannot be entirely removed in most cases, which leads to internal bleeding, inflammation of the surrounding areas, and scar tissue growth.

 Unlike uterine fibroids, endometriosis can often happen in younger women, even teenage girls after they start having periods.
 The sooner endometriosis is diagnosed, the sooner the patient will receive timely adequate therapy.
 This is key to preventing its further progression, and maintaining reproductive health, and quality of life in general.

-In the treatment of endometriosis, a combined method is used – surgery followed by the use of hormonal drugs.
+In the treatment of endometriosis, a combined method is often used – surgery followed by the use of hormonal drugs.
 Endometriosis is not always an indication of surgery.

 As for pregnancy planning, this is determined individually and depends primarily on the scale of the disease.